torhovland/torhovland.github.io/_posts/2019-01-15-make-your-next-csharp-project-non-nullable.md

 ![](https://github.com/torhovland/torhovland.github.io/raw/master/img/non-nullable/resharper-null-reference.png)

-This is really helpful, but far from perfect.
+This is really useful, but far from perfect.
 First, these are just helpful hints and not compile errors.
 Second, they rely on a third-party tool.
 Third, you're not forced to annotate all the code, so the problem never really goes away.
 And ReSharper defaults to an _optimistic_ analysis, meaning that when annotations are missing, avoiding false alarms is deemed more important than pointing out all potential code issues.
 Fourth, all these annotations aren't exactly making the code any prettier.

 Luckily, we no longer have to concern ourselves with any of that, because C# 8 comes with _nullable reference types_ built-in.
 The naming is a bit confusing, because reference types have always been nullable, and that's the whole problem.
 The novelty is that they can now also be _non-nullable_.
 The reason for the name is that reference types can now be _non-nullable_ by default, or explicitly _nullable_ using `Nullable<T>` or `T?`.
 For backward compatibility, you need to enable the feature in the code or project files.
 Also, any issues detected by the compiler are just warnings by default, so you may want to treat warnings as errors.